PriteshET/HerbalRo_eComm/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env.local file

-MONGODB_URI=your_mongodb_uri
+MONGODB_URL=your_mongodb_url
-JWT_SECRET=your_jwt_secret
+jwt_secretKey=your_jwt_secret

 ---

 ## Status
 - Completed core features
 - Actively testing and refining
-- Future plans: payment integration, shop page
+- Future plans: Payment Integration

 ---